radius-project/blog/radblog/content/posts/2025/rag-chatbot/index.md

 ### Radius Application definition

 As mentioned above, the developer is able to build a declarative application definition that focuses on the application logic and dependencies without worrying about the underlying infrastructure.
-For our demo chatbot app, the application definition includes a container for the chatbot service, a SQL Database for the vector store, and AI models for chat and embeddings, all encapsulated in a single [`app.bicep` file](https://github.com/willtsai/azure-sql-db-chat-sk/blob/radius-insurance-chatbot-demo/app.bicep).
+For our demo chatbot app, the application definition includes a container for the chatbot service, a SQL Database for the vector store, and AI models for chat and embeddings, all encapsulated in a single `app.bicep` [file](https://github.com/willtsai/azure-sql-db-chat-sk/blob/radius-insurance-chatbot-demo/app.bicep).

 ### Multi-Environment deployment

-The power of Radius shines when deploying to different environments.
 In our demo, we targeted three distinct Radius Environments:

 1. ACI (Azure Container Instances): A lightweight environment for quick testing.
 2. AKS Dev (Azure Kubernetes Service): A development environment on Kubernetes.